chrjl/itineraries--fastapi-googlesheets/README.md

 # Trip Itinerary App

-A FastAPI front-facing REST API that uses Google Sheets as a backend by interfacing with Google Workspace APIs (Google Drive, Google Sheets).
+A trip itinerary planner using Google Sheets as a backend.
+FastAPI is used as a front-facing REST API to interface with Google Workspace APIs (Google Drive, Google Sheets).
 Requires authorized service account credentials for the Google Cloud Project to be stored at `credentials.json`.

 ## Run the dev server